 If your employer has violated the law by paying you less than minimum wage, you may be entitled to back wages plus several different types of penalties for each and every pay period.
-Our San Francisco minimum wage violation lawyer can help you fight for lost wages.
+Contact the San Francisco minimum wage violation attorneys at The Armstrong Law Firm to discuss your potential legal options.

 San Francisco Minimum Wage: $16.99/Hour

 Why Choose The Armstrong Law Firm?